ConvertKit/convertkit-gravity-forms/readme.txt

 == Changelog ==

-### 1.0.4  2018-01-22
+### 1.0.4  2018-03-14

 * PHPCS code cleanup.
-* Testing with latest version of WordPress and Gravity Forms.
+* Testing with latest version of WordPress and Gravity Forms v2.2.6.
+* Added languages directory with pot file.

 ### 1.0.3  2017-01-05